General

 Can an applicant request the Voluntary Legal Service of a particular advocacy/ legal consultancy firm?

-- Yes, the applicant may select an advocacy/ legal consultancy firm from the list of participating firms providing legal services on the Voluntary Legal Services Portal.
+- Yes, the applicant may select an advocacy/ a legal consultancy firm from the list of participating firms providing legal services on the Voluntary Legal Services Portal.

 If an applicant is not sufficiently familiar with the advocacy/ legal consultancy firm, is there an alternative way to use the Service?